readthedocs/blog/knowing-more-about-ourselves.rst

 With our new data collections project, we were able to collect a lot of new, interesting data.
-This new data allows us to answer a whole new set of questions, and is mainly related to the build process
+This new data allows us to answer a whole new set of questions, and is mainly related to the build process.
 The new information that we're collecting includes:

-* OS and Python version used to build the documentation
+* OS and Python versions used to build the documentation
 * Python and Conda dependencies installed during a documentation build
 * Apt packages installed prior to building docs
 * The entire contents of the `Read the Docs configuration file <https://docs.readthedocs.io/en/stable/config-file/index.html>`_